Connect Using MySQL Protocol

-The default authentication method used when a MySQL8.x client connects to the server is caching_sha2_password.
-For more information on MySQL authentication methods, please refer to the official documentation.
-SSL must be enabled to connect to Lakehouse.
-The connection method is as follows, for example, connecting to Alibaba Cloud in Shanghai.
+When a MySQL 8.x client connects to the server, the default authentication method is caching_sha2_password.
+For more information on MySQL authentication methods, refer to the official documentation.
+Connection example for Alibaba Cloud Shanghai:

 Usage Scenarios